cetz-package/cetz/src/path-util.typ

                 mode: "CURVED", samples: auto, snap-to: none) = {
   if type(distance) == array {
     let (start, end) = distance
+    // FIXME: This is not correct.
+Both shortening have to be applied on
+    // the original path, otherwise percentage-values are wrong for the
+    // second call.
     path = shorten-to(path, start, reverse: reverse, mode: mode, samples: samples, snap-to: snap-to) path = shorten-to(path, end, reverse: not reverse, mode: mode, samples: samples, snap-to: snap-to) return path